Deep Temporal Graph Clustering: Method

 \subsubsection{Batch-level reconstruction}

-As another classical clustering technology, graph reconstruction also plays an important role, which can be considered as the pretext task of node clustering.
-Due to the batch training of temporal graphs, the adjacency matrix-based reconstruction technology can hardly be applied in the temporal methods, thus we propose the batch-level module to simply simulate the adjacency relationships reconstruction.
+Graph reconstruction also plays an important role in node clustering, which can be considered as the pretext task.
+Due to the batch training in temporal graph learning, the adjacency matrix-based reconstruction technology can hardly be applied in temporal methods.
+Thus we propose the batch-level module to simply simulate the adjacency relationships reconstruction.

-As mentioned above, for each batch, we calculate the temporal conditional intensity between node $x$ and $y$.
+As mentioned above, for each batch, we calculate the temporal conditional intensity between nodes $x$ and $y$.
 To achieve that, we obtain the historical sequence $N_x$ of $x$.
 It means that both target node $y$ and neighbor nodes $h \in N_x$ have edges with $x$ in the graph, i.e., their adjacency relations are all 1.
 In addition, in the temporal loss function (Eq. \ref{L_t}), we also sample some negative nodes $n \sim P(x)$, which have no edges with $x$ in the real graph, i.e., their adjacency relations are all 0.

 Based on the adjacency relationships above, the embedding of these nodes should also follow this constraint.
 Thus we utilize the cosine similarity to measure the relationship between two node embeddings and constrain them as close to 1 or 0 as possible.
-The cosine similarity between two node embeddings can be calculated as $\text{cos}(\boldsymbol{z}_x, \boldsymbol{z}_y) = \frac{\boldsymbol{z}_x \cdot \boldsymbol{z}_y}{||\boldsymbol{z}_x|| \cdot ||\boldsymbol{z}_y||}$.
+The cosine similarity between two node embeddings can be calculated as $\text{cos}(\boldsymbol{z}_x, \boldsymbol{z}_y) = \frac{\boldsymbol{z}_x^\top \boldsymbol{z}_y}{||\boldsymbol{z}_x|| \cdot ||\boldsymbol{z}_y||}$.

 This pseudo-reconstruction operation on batches, while not fully restoring the adjacency matrix reconstruction, uses as many nodes as possible that appear in the batch.
 It is equivalent to a simple reconstruction of the adjacency matrix without increasing the time complexity, which may provide a new idea for the problem that there is no adjacency matrix in batch processing of temporal graphs.
 Finally, the batch-level loss function can be formulated as follows.